-Tips for a Great Recommendation Letter for Your Master’s Application
+Write a Successful Motivation Letter for Your Master's

 Alongside the usual university application materials - testing requirements, transcripts, CV, and recommendations - graduate and post-graduate programmes will always require you to include a ‘personal statement’ when applying to a university abroad.
 But what is a personal statement, anyway?
 Why is it important?
 And how to write a good personal statement for your graduate school application?

 What is a personal statement letter?

 Think of it as if you’re on trial, and the university admissions committee is the jury.
 Except in this case, you’re not trying to prove your innocence to a crime.
 You’re simply trying to prove that you are the perfect candidate that should be admitted to a Master's or Ph.D programme at your preferred university.

 To do this, you will have to write write a short essay with concrete examples and evidence about your experience and motivation, all pointing to what kind of student you are and why you're a good fit for the chosen degree.

 Your personal statement is an invitation to the admission committee to get to know who you are.
 It should also be the result of self-reflection, the outcome of you taking time to figure out who you are and what your goals for the future should be – both in terms of what you want to study, but also what your career should lead to after graduation.

 What a personal statement is not a Job Application

 You shouldn’t confuse a personal statement for your university application with one for a job application.
 It’s more about you and how the university fits into your plans rather than why the university is great and you can’t live without it.